MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-visio.md

 How you deploy Visio to the users in your organization depends on which version of Visio you purchase.
 A common purchase option for organizations is one of the following versions of Visio:

 - Visio desktop app that comes with a Visio Plan 2 subscription.
+- Visio LTSC Professional 2024 or Visio LTSC Standard 2024, available as a one-time purchase through a volume licensing agreement.
 - Visio LTSC Professional 2021 or Visio LTSC Standard 2021, available as a one-time purchase through a volume licensing agreement.
 - Visio Professional 2019 or Visio Standard 2019, available as a one-time purchase through a volume licensing agreement.
 - Visio Professional 2016 or Visio Standard 2016, available as a one-time purchase through a volume licensing agreement.